First Home Super Saver Scheme

 Start by making voluntary contributions to your super account.
 It could be through pre-tax salary sacrificing or after-tax personal payment.

 You don’t need to create a separate super account.
 Your contributions go straight into your existing super account and work for you there, while you’re saving up for the rest of your deposit.
 And because your payments are just normal voluntary contributions, you don’t even need to notify your super fund of your intentions.

 Once you’re in a position to buy your first home, you simply apply to the ATO for a FHSS determination.
 The determination will let you know how much you are eligible to receive from your super account – up to a maximum amount of $30,000 of the voluntary contributions you have made plus any earnings from that amount.
 Once you have received your determination, you can apply to release the funds online via your MyGov account linked to the ATO.
-It’s important to complete this process prior to signing the contract to buy or build your new home.
+It’s important to at least have your determination prior to signing the contract to buy or build your new home.
 You can then apply for the release of your funds.
 Alternatively, you can apply for the release of your funds without having signed a contract - you then have 12 months from when you made a valid release request in which to sign the contract to buy or build your home.

 If you need more information – or just reassurance – talk with a financial planner at your Industry SuperFund.